ethereum-optimism/specs/specs/protocol/configurability.md

 There are three categories of OP Stack configuration options:

-- Protocol Parameters: Parameters and properties of the chain that may be set at genesis and fixed for the lifetime of the chain, or may be changeable through a privileged account.
+- **Protocol Parameters**: Parameters and properties of the chain that may be set at genesis and fixed for the lifetime of the chain, or may be changeable through a privileged account.
-- Admin Roles: These roles can upgrade contracts, change role owners, or update protocol parameters.
-These are typically cold wallets not used directly in day to day operations.
+- **Admin Roles**: These roles can upgrade contracts, change role owners, or update protocol parameters.
+These are typically cold/multisig wallets not used directly in day to day operations.
-- Service Roles: These roles are used to manage the day-to-day operations of the chain, and therefore are often hot wallets.
+- **Service Roles**: These roles are used to manage the day-to-day operations of the chain, and therefore are often hot wallets.

 ## Protocol Parameters